gyana/docs/docs/index.md

 ---

-Gyana is a fully customisable web-based tool for business intelligence, written in Django.
+Gyana is a toolkit for building business intelligence tools, written in Django.

 Why Gyana?
 In our experience, traditional BI tools lack the flexibility most businesses need, but building a modern data stack is often overkill.